cardano-foundation/docs-cardano-org/native-tokens/getting-started-with-native-tokens/getting-started-with-native-tokens.md

 ```

-2. Mint the new asset
+2. Mint the new asset:

 ```bash